dai-andy/CS269i-HW3-ml-bias/README.md

 The dataset was sourced from https://www.kaggle.com/datasets/l3llff/banana?.

 The main components of the project:
-1. `add_bias_column`: Creates an artificial 'Bias' feature with specified correlation strength
+1. `add_bias_column`: Creates an artificial 'Bias' feature with specified bias strength
 2. `evaluate_model`: Trains and evaluates the model in terms of accuracy and correlation between 'Bias' and predictions
 3. Visualization of results showing how bias affects model performance